Russia ready to address India's concerns over massive trade deficit: Peskov | Politics

 ''There is a real imbalance in our trade.
 We are aware of that.
 We are selling much more than we buy from India,'' he said.

-India has been concerned about the increasing trade deficit in Russia's favour.

-India's procurement of goods and services from Russia amounts to around USD 65 billion while Russia's imports from India stand at around USD 5 billion.
+New Delhi has been concerned about the increasing trade deficit in Moscow's favour.
+India's procurement of goods and services from Russia amounts to around USD 65 billion, while Russia's imports from India stand at around USD 5 billion.

-To a question on Russia's ''limitless'' friendship with China, Peskov said Moscow wants the same level of relationship with New Delhi as well. ''We are ready to go as far as India is ready.
-We are ready to develop our cooperation with India in every possible field.''
-Peskov said Russia respects bilateral ties between India and China and hoped that both the countries are capable of resolving their issues in order to keep global stability and peace.

 ''We are developing quite a variety of very complicated systems.
 We are ready to share with India our experience,'' he said.

-Peskov said cooperation in areas of small and medium nuclear reactors is expected to feature in talks between Modi and Putin.
+Peskov said there may be discussions on the possibility of Russia supplying Su-57 fighter jets and additional batches of S-400 air defence systems.
+He said cooperation in areas of small and medium nuclear reactors is expected to feature in talks between Modi and Putin.

 Russia has experience in producing these small reactors and is ready to supply the technology to India, he said.